halfer53/TynamoDB/README.md

 The following flow demonstrate what a read request might look like in **TynamoDB**

 ### Scenario 1: Data is present and consistent across all replicas
-Read request will randomly select one of the node in a round robin algorithms.
+Read request will randomly select one of the nodes in a round robin algorithms.

 The client will receive the correct and consistent data from either slaves or master.

 ### Scenario 2: Data is inconsistent while Raft is the middle of recovering from failures

-When the minority of the servers fail, client read request could either land on master or slave
+When the minority of the servers fail, client read request could either land on master or slave.

-**Master**: if the read request hit master when Raft is recovering from failure, the read request will wait until master replicate all of the logs/states in order in all slaves.
+**Master**: if the read request hit master when Raft is recovering from failure, the read request will wait until master replicate all the logs/states in order in all slaves.
 In this case, read request may timeout few times before master replay all states in order.

 **Slave**: if the read request hit slave when Raft is recovering from failure, the slave would return its local copy of the data back to client.
 This data maybe outdated version of the data.
-Read request should return immediately in this case
+Read request should return immediately in this case.

 ### Scenario 3: Data is present on master but not in slave